Clutchison/namia/c1/sessions/8-11/session_notes.md

     - Detailed description of lithomancy and how it's use of abyssalite might allow it to actually see into the future.
     - Describes the birth of this new practice within the last 80 years.
     - DC 12 Investigation: There is a footnote about how no prophecy has seen past the year of 1257 PD.
+    - Professor Grimalkin has been looking in to this in his spare time, whenever he needs a break from his Gotharim studies.
 - Abyssalite and it's unique properties
     - Goes into detail about how abyssalite seems to exist partially outside of time.
     - Working with the material is very dangerous, as it can cause your mind to fracture.
 Many who work with the material use a mindflasher in order to preserve their sanity.
-    - Mortimus Krigsbrandr used to study Abyssalite before his fascination with Gatharim got him kicked out of the academy.
+    - Professor Grimalkin used to study Abyssalite before his fascination with Gatharim overtook his curiosity.
 - Strength of Soul - Remembering one's past lives
     - Seems to be written by a shunned scholar of some kind, as there are multiple defensive statements interspersed with the claims of the book.
     - The author goes on to talk about how the greatest legends of the past were likely only so because they were able to maintain their identity and strength between lives.
     - DC 12 Inv: The author makes a distinction between remembering past lives and what he calls "Rapid onset short-term insight," which is a phenomenon where an individual will suddenly have precise knowledge of the details of an event moments before it happens.
 Notes that the rates of this phenomenon has been increasing in recent years, but muses whether that is simply due to more interest by scholars.
+    - Professor Grimalkin used to study past lives before his fascination with Gatharim overtook his curiosity.
 - Immune to the Glass Sickness.
 The curious case of Kof Monabaiza
     - Describes how the citizens of Kof Monabaiza, despite being a mix of various races and cultures, all seem to be immune to the disease known as The Glass Sickness.
     - No solid evidence has been found, but some theories include higher quality food and water and the general xenophobia shown to those who make the desert proper their home.